Perspicacity11/MakersWk7-JavascriptWebApps/contents/01_javascript_browser.md

 1. Copy this code into a file `main.js`.
 2. In the same directory than this file, create an HTML file `index.html`, containing a basic HTML 5 skeleton.
 Open this page with your web browser.
-3. Research how to load the file `main.js` inside the webpage.
-Check that the message is printed to the console.
+3. Research [how to load the file `main.js`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#examples) inside the webpage.
+Once you've updated the code, reload the page and check that the message is printed to the console.

 ## The Developer Console